jarizleifr/ManulECS/README.md

 ### Serialization

-Serialization has been written to be extendable, a serializer for JSON format has been included in the project.
+There's support for custom serializers, although the process is a bit involved.
+A serializer for JSON format has been included in the project.

 ## Overview